 - In both the statement of purpose and application question responses, be sure to demonstrate your understanding of the role of the advanced practice nurse in the specialty you have chosen.
 The VUSN faculty wants to be sure that you have a clear understanding of the career that you have chosen to undertake. - The School of Nursing is committed to the principles of diversity, equity, and inclusion.
 Read the VUSN diversity and inclusion position statement https://nursing.vanderbilt.edu/about/diversity/index.php and consider how you will contribute to a diverse and inclusive environment at VUSN. - Do not be afraid to talk about your achievements, or special talents that would contribute to your ability to be an effective practitioner including, experiences you have had working with underserved or at-risk populations.

-This is a competitive program with limited enrollment so be sure to differentiate yourself from other applicants.
+Provide a comprehensive list of your activities/experience in the Experiences section of the application. - This is a competitive program with limited enrollment so be sure to differentiate yourself from other applicants.